Code-Institute-Submissions/Concrete-Jungle/README.md

 and branding direction of Concrete Jungle.
 The website has been built to be responsive to ensure a positive user experience across all device types.

-Click here to view the intial wire frames mock ups for the project, which were made for three device types. (add link)
+The intial wireframes mock ups for each device type can be viewed here: [large screen](wireframes/wireframes-large.pdf)

 - ### <strong>Functionality</strong>
     - <strong>As a user, I want to learn more about Concrete Jungle:</strong>